syncfusion-content/wpf-docs/wpf/Diagram/Serialization.md

 By default, the current culture is set to “en-US”.
 You can check the current culture from “System.Threading.Thread.CurrentThread.CurrentUICulture”.
 CurrentUICulture can be changed, as shown in the following code snippets.

-In the following example, CurrentUICulture is set before IntializeComponent in the StartUp page (MainPage.xaml.cs).
+In the following example, CurrentUICulture is set before InitializeComponent in the StartUp page (MainPage.xaml.cs).
 {% highlight c# %}